openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

    only for verified certificates; honor certificates show only the names of signatories, not their signatures.

+.. image

 #.
-When you have finished editing your certification click “Preview” and
+When you have finished editing your certificate select the course mode then
-   select the course mode to view the certificate as it will appear to a learner taking the course in the selected mode.
+   select **Preview** to view the certificate as it will appear to a learner taking the course in the selected mode.

+.. note:: Images that you upload for certificates can be a maximum of 10MB in size and must not exceed the dimensions indicated below the upload path field.

+.. image

 #.
 When you are satisfied that the certificate details are as they should
-   appear, click **Approved**.
+   appear, click **Activate**.

-   Approved certificates are available for viewing by learners and for previewing by course team members.
+   Activated certificates are available for viewing by learners and course staff.
+You can edit activated certificates, but if you make and save any changes, the certificate becomes inactive.
+You must activate it again before it can be issued.

 .. _Edit a Certificate: